FAQ’s about your insurance

 1. Reversionary beneficiary nomination (for pension members only)

-You are only able to nominate a reversionary beneficiary at the time you open your AustSafe Super Pension account.
+You are only able to nominate a reversionary beneficiary at the time you open an AustSafe Super Pension account.
 If you want to change your nominated reversionary beneficiary at a later date you will need to close your existing Pension account and open a new one.

-2. Binding death benefit nomination
+2. Binding nomination

 Depending on the type of claim, it can take up to 6 months or more for you to receive a final decision on your application.
 The timing depends on the complexity of the claim, what evidence is available about your condition, whether you have met all the criteria, and whether we need additional information from you or a medical practitioner.

-We know that this can be a lengthy process and we want to make it as easy as possible for you.
+We know this can be a lengthy process and we want to make it as easy as possible for you.
 That’s why we suggest you call us on 1300 131 293 as soon as you decide to make a claim so we can send you the correct paperwork.

 Yes, you can make a death or TPD claim on any other insurance policy that you hold with another superannuation fund, or insurer.
 The exception to this is our Income Protection insurance.